nayzo/NzoUrlEncryptorBundle/README.md

 - Uses OpenSSL extension

-By default, this bundle is using **aes-256-ctr** algorithm.
+By default, this bundle use the **aes-256-ctr** algorithm.

-CTR mode (without any additional authentication step) is malleable, which means that it is possible to change the meaning of the ciphertext and if the plaintext is guessable then it could lead to [IDOR](https://portswigger.net/web-security/access-control/idor).
+CTR mode (without any additional authentication step) is malleable, which means that it is possible to change the meaning of the ciphertext and if the plaintext is guessable then it could lead to IDOR.

-Thus, **this bundle should not be used to encrypt sensitive data** since by default it does not prevent users from modifying encrypted ones.

-**Since the key is reused, if a user is able to guess the plaintext of one ciphertext he will be able to decrypt any ciphertext.**

-###### For the record, before releases v5.0.1 and v4.3.2, the key and iv where not mandatory which means that anyone could have decrypted and modified the encrypted data.
+##### For more secure output, you must configure the bundle to use a **unique and random IV** (`random_pseudo_bytes: TRUE`)

 Installation